A picture of a person explaining a book

 • Resume Processing: When the restriction is lifted, the data controller must inform the individual before resuming processing.

-Real-World Example: Hitting Pause
+Real-World example: Hitting pause

 Let's say you're disputing a charge on your credit card statement, and you believe the transaction data held by your bank is incorrect.
 You can exercise your Right to Restrict Processing, effectively putting a hold on how the bank processes your transaction data until the dispute is resolved.
 During this period, the bank can store the data but can't use it for any other purpose.